-✓ A family with children under 18 can apply for TANF (called "Reach Up" in Vermont).
-If approved, they will receive monthly cash assistance, based upon family size.

-- ✓ HPs and refugees can apply for SNAP, also known as food stamps (or 3SquaresVT in Vermont).
+- ✓ A family with children under 18 can apply for TANF (called "Reach Up" in Vermont).
+If approved, they will receive monthly cash assistance, based upon family size. - ✓ HPs and refugees can apply for SNAP, also known as food stamps (or 3SquaresVT in Vermont).
 If approved, they will receive monthly food assistance, based upon family size. - ✓ HPs and refugees can apply for WIC, a supplemental nutrition program for pregnant women, infants, and small children, if they meet the eligibility criteria.
-You may apply for WIC through one of the Department of Health Offices listed in the table above. - The following links will lead you to applications for these services: Reach Up | Department for Children and Families (vermont.gov) Read Before You Apply | Department for Children and Families (vermont.gov) - ✓ If the HP or refugee does not have children with them, they may be eligible to apply for refugee cash assistance.
+You may apply for WIC through one of the Department of Health Offices listed in the table above. - ✓ The following links will lead you to applications for these services:

+Reach Up | Department for Children and Families (vermont.gov)

+Read Before You Apply | Department for Children and Families (vermont.gov) - ✓ If the HP or refugee does not have children with them, they may be eligible to apply for refugee cash assistance.
 In that case they can receive cash assistance for up to 12 months from their date of arrival in the country depending on their employment status (usually people find work in the first 5-8 months).
-Refugee Cash Assistance applications and support can be access through USCRI Vermont at 462 Hegeman Ave Ste 101, Colchester, VT 05446.
-Contact Ramiza Peco, RCA Coordinator at RPeco@refugees.org for more information or support with the application process.
+To apply for Refugee Cash Assistance, contact Matt Thompson at USCRI mthompson@uscrivt.org